dustinlyons/nixos-config/README.md

 Hello there 🤓

 You've stumbled upon my personal journey with Nix.
 For over a year, I've been hacking away on this configuration.
-It drives my desktop PC, Macbook, and virtual machines in my home lab.
+It drives my office PC, Macbook, and virtual machines in my home lab.
 Along with syncthing to manage data, this Nix configuration guarantees I have a working, seamless experience across each machine I use.
+Immutable, reproducible infrastructure rocks.

-While developing, I've done my best to keep it as simple as possible - for both future me and readers like you.
-You'll see that in how I've organized code, for example, as I keep file naming convetions the same across modules.
+While developing, I've done my best to keep it simple - for both future me and readers like you.
+You'll see that in how I've organized code, for example.
+I keep filename convetions the same across modules.

-To get started, check out my step-by-step instructions to boostrap a new machine below.
+To get you started, I've included step-by-step instructions on bootstrapping a new machine below.

 # Layout